phenax/redux-utils/README.md

 ```

 ## Motivation
 The patterns and utility functions this library exposes are just a collection of solutions to problems that I've faced while working with redux.
 The most common one being the frequently repeated convention of using the three states, _REQUEST/_PENDING, _SUCCESS and _FAILURE for most, if not all of the actions being dispatched.
+So I've compiled here a few of the utility functions that I created in my personal projects.

 ## Usage